Uist Council of Voluntary Organisations

 UCVO is always delighted to hear from anyone interested in volunteering with Benbecula Thrift Shop.
 Please email email@example.com for an informal discussion about what is involved and how you can help.

-Benbecula Thrift Shop is open Monday - Friday (11am to 3pm)
+Benbecula Thrift Shop is open Monday - Friday (11am to 3pm).
+Please note the shop is closed at present due to COVID-19 restrictions.

 Check out the latest bargains available on the Benbecula Thrift Shop Facebook page.